taekim135/Side-Projects/Bi2Deci/README.md

 Basic program converting binary numbers to decimals.
 - Flutter + Dart
-- Up to 8 biinary digits for users to convert
+- Up to 8 binary digits for users to convert

 ## User Stories